Plastic soup starts on land

-Almost all seabirds have plastic in their stomachs, fish and turtles get entangled in it and die en masse.
-Nanoplastics are even found in wombs of pregnant women.
+Almost all seabirds have plastic in their stomachs; fish and turtles get entangled in it and die en masse.
+Nanoplastics are even found in the wombs of pregnant women.

-This is the plastic paradox: more and more mass production of cheap plastic for impulse purchases, while the material is unsuitable for impulsive behavior.
-Throwing it away carelessly has extremely harmful and costly consequences on a global scale.
+This is the plastic paradox: the increasingly massive production of cheap plastic for impulse purchases, while the material is unsuitable for impulsive behavior.
+The careless throwing away of plastics has extremely harmful and costly consequences on a global scale.